Upcoming (see also calendar)

 Sesshin on locationsee relevant website

-Zen Boat Membership includes zazen, study classes, and personal interview (daisan), both on the Zen Boat and through zoom.
+Zen Boat Membership includes zazen, zen intro, study classes and personal interview (dokusan), both on the Zen Boat and through zoom.
 Contributions and donations are tax-deductible.

 IBAN: NL72 TRIO 0212 4970 30